Pivot reports with dynamic pivoted columns (by day)

 Assuming the website receives this as a DataTable, it can be displayed via a View like this....

-(Not show: you'll always need a custom class for unpacking the Detail column.
-And you need to load
+(Not shown: you'll always need a custom class for unpacking the Detail column.
+And you need to load a datatable with that info.

 class PivottedReport {